 9 • Sayulita, Mexico

-The wide variety of waves breaking on this coast have turned Sayulita into a popular surf trip destination.
-With a sub-tropical climate comparable to the Hawaiian Islands, the reefs right out front of the town are perfect for beginners and longboarders.
-I Love Waves, offers personalized surf and yoga instruction in the Riviera.
+The wide variety of waves breaking on this coast have turned Sayulita and the Riviera Nayarit into a popular surf trip destination.
+With a sub-tropical climate comparable to the Hawaiian Islands, the reefs right in front of the town are perfect for beginners and longboarders.
+I Love Waves offers personalized surf and yoga instruction on the Riviera.